FREE Shipping on orders over $899

 7. Listen to your Body:

-• Make adjustments according to your needs and personal feelings.
+• Make adjustments according to your personal needs and feelings.

 Remember that prevention is better than cure